steps to voiceover success

 Do you have what it takes to be a voiceover actor?
 Let's find out!

 I'll give you a variety of voiceover scripts to read 'cold'.
-You'll receive live direction as well as tips, guidance, and feedback and an action plan that is specific to you.
+You'll receive live direction as well as tips, guidance, and feedback.
+I'll also create an action plan that is specific to you.

 This is a class for people who aren't necessarily interested in voiceovers as a profession.